amino-os/Amino.Run/docs/SapphireInternal.md

 * What unique competative advantage will DCAP deliver?
 Why should developers chose DCAP, rather than other options like BaaS, Istio, etc?

+* How do DCAP customers use DCAP?

 * What is the relationship between DCAP and serverless?
 How do we use DCAP idea to achieve serverless at anywhere and serverless at any scale?

 * What is DCAP?
 A platform, a SDK, or a combination of both?

 * What are the key technologies behind DCAP?

+* How about we create a clone for every device on the cloud?

+* We need concrete examples for `peer-to-peer`, `code-offloading`, and `replication` DM.